JRubalcaba/jrubalcaba.github.io/research/index.md

 ---

 **Can we explain patterns in ecology by looking at simple mechanisms underpinning organism-environment and organism-organism interactions?** The answer is not trivial.
 In biology, we need to develop theory that integrates different research areas with contrasted approahces and traditions such as physics, physiology and ecology.
-In my work, I combine theory and data to understand the ecological and evolutionary mechanisms underpining animal behaviour and the emergence of broad-scale ecological patterns.
+I combine theory and data to understand the ecological and evolutionary mechanisms underpining animal behaviour and the emergence of broad-scale ecological patterns.

 <h4> Projecting global biodiversity responses from first biological principles (SCALE) </h4>